IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 # {Platform} {ComponentTitle} Filtering

 The {ProductName} Filtering in {Platform} {ComponentTitle} is a feature that allows for selectively displaying or hiding data based on specific criteria or conditions.
-There is a bound data container through which the `Grid` Component provides rich filtering API and all the filtering capabilities.
+There is a bound data container through which the `{ComponentTitle}` Component provides rich filtering API and all the filtering capabilities.
 The available filtering types here are three:

 - Quick filtering
 - [Excel Style Filtering](excel-style-filtering.md)